 Storm Water Management Model (SWMM)

-SWMM tracks the quantity and quality of runoff made within each sub catchment.
+SWMM tracks the quantity and quality of runoff made within each sub-catchment.
 It tracks the flow rate, flow depth, and quality of water in each pipe and channel during a simulation period made up of multiple time steps.
-SWMM 5 has recently been extended to model the hydrologic performance of specific types of low impact development (LID) controls.
-The LID controls that the user can choose include the following seven green infrastructure practices:
+SWMM 5 has been extended to model the hydrologic performance of specific types of low impact development (LID) controls.
+The LID controls that the user can choose to include the following green infrastructure practices: